skishore23/ranger/README.md

 1. Sees `"a"` → runs `inc` → writes `"b"`.
 2. Sees `"b"` → runs `double` → writes `"c"`.
 3. Goal sees `"c == 4"` → run finishes.

+That entire trace is stored in `.ranger/demo.db`: the snapshot deltas, timings, and goal evaluations.
+You can replay it with `ranger scenario`, diff it against future runs, or visualize it with `ranger visualize` to confirm the topology behaves as intended.

 ---